thoas/stats/README.rst

 stats is a ``net/http`` handler in golang reporting various metrics about your web application.

-This middleware has been developped and required for the need of picfit_, an image resizing server written in Go.
+This middleware has been developed and required for the need of picfit_, an image resizing server written in Go.

 Installation